SinusBot/docs/docs/reverse-proxy/nginx.md

 If you want to serve the web interface of the SinusBot encrypted or with the rest of your website, you usually want to setup a reverse proxy.
-Most of the time, you already have a webserver (like Apache2 or nginx) in place, which you can use to forward the incoming traffic to the SinusBot.
+Most of the time, you already have a web server (like Apache2 or nginx) in place, which you can use to forward the incoming traffic to the SinusBot.

 First you need to add a DNS record (for example an A-record) that points from your subdomain (e.g. sinusbot) to the IP of your server.

 After that, create a file at `/etc/nginx/sites-available/sinusbot.conf` with the following content.

-In the config files below you need to adjust the value of the following variables:
+You need to adjust the value of the following variables in the configuration examples below:

 - `server_name` (domain/subdomain)
 - `proxy_pass` (local address of your sinusbot)